 However, this cannot always go to plan, and when it doesn’t you are likely to see out bursts of emotions.
 You may go to the shops and there is no Sainsbury’s flatbreads left, which is always a Monday night side.
 This sort of problem is likely to arise.
 One way to manage it is to come up with a contingency plan.
 Discuss with your loved one before how they would like to manage this situation to reduce anxiety when it inevitably occurs again.
 Perhaps they have a ‘safe’ meal on back up which is something that can always be found in the cupboard (best to buy a couple of these!).
 Having an action plan for when things go wrong can keep that sense of control and predictability.
 Find out which aspects would be the worst if altered and come up with a contingency plan.
 Someone has decided to practice their trumpet during lunch time- that’s ok!
 You know reduced noise is important, prep for this happening and get some ear plugs.
 You bought crunch peanut butter instead of smooth?
 The back-up meal is ready!
 Create a back-up plan together using this template (Back-up plan).

 Another reason they may be restrictive in their food intake is due to their cognition.
-Research from our lab (hyperlink to research) has demonstrated that people with eating disorders often have increased cognitive rigidity.
+Research from our lab has demonstrated that people with eating disorders often have increased cognitive rigidity.
 Pair this with the cognitive rigidity found in autistic people and you will frequently find someone who will be very restrictive in routine change and very rigid in their daily life, including eating patterns.
 Our research team has found that therapies such as cognitive remediation therapy (CRT) can be beneficial and reducing rigidity in autistic people with eating disorders.
-We have developed a manual for carers to work through with their loved ones which is accessible here.
-(Hyperlink to CRT carers manual).

 Another cognitive aspect which could be important is justification.
 WHY is eating food so important if someone is restricting?
 And why is it so important to moderate your eating if you are overeating?
-Have a look at these resources here (Kate Williams resources).
+Have a look at these resources here.
 It is important when talking about food groups and eating not to label foods into ‘good’ and ‘bad’ categories as this information can be taken literally and result in further restriction.

 For autistic people, socialising can be exhausting at the best of times.
 For autistic people with eating disorders, socialising whilst trying to complete a meal could be the worst possible combination.
 However, for another this could be a welcome distraction.
 You need to decide together how best you can approach the social aspect of eating.
 Below are some questions you can ask to find out more: